justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Using Factorio Mod Debug

 * Install the **Factorio Mod Debug** extension in VS Code.
-* Switch to the run/debug view and select "create a luanch.json file"
+* Switch to the run/debug view (View->Run) and select "create a launch.json file"
 * Select the debug environment "Factorio Mod Debug".
-* Adjust the paths as required.
+* Adjust the paths and launch settings as required.
+Check Intellisense for additional launch options.
 Note that Steam versions of Factorio are not supported at this time.
 * Press the green 'play' button or F5 to start debugging.

 ## Enabling Debugging In Your Mod

-In Factorio >=0.18.10, Instrument Mode is used by default to enable debugging automatically.
+In Factorio >=0.18.10, Instrument Mode is used by default to enable debugging automatically in control stage.
+Data and Settings stage hooks can be enabled in launch.json.

 In a level (scenario/campaign) script, you can also provide a hint to locate the files inside a mod:
 ```lua